justinjakowski/caf-samples/dt-to-iaas.md

     - Select **No** if you don't want to apply Azure Hybrid Benefit.
 Then select **Next**.
     - Select **Yes** if you have Windows Server machines that are covered with active Software Assurance or Windows Server subscriptions, and you want to apply the benefit to the machines you're migrating.
 Then select **Next**.

+> ![NOTE]
+> In the case of Contoso, they will select **No** to Azure Hybrid Benefit, since this is subscription is a Dev/Test type.
+This means they will pay only for the compute.
+[Hybrid Use Benefit](https://azure.microsoft.com/pricing/hybrid-benefit/) should only be used for production systems that have Software Assurance benefits.

 8. In **Compute**, review the VM name, size, OS disk type, and availability set.
 VMs must conform with [Azure requirements](https://docs.microsoft.com/azure/migrate/migrate-support-matrix-vmware#vmware-requirements).